LokeshDondapati/Crashdata-IA/README.md

 Repository Structure
 The repository is organized as follows:

-data/: Contains the raw and cleaned datasets used in the analysis.
+data - please refer https://drive.google.com/drive/folders/17oAzLJ2z3q4sTN_n_TrpPNZlgN8bA5hN?usp=sharing. for the datasets
 Scripts: Contains the Lambda function code for the ETL process, SQL and notebooks. visualizations/: Contains the generated visualizations. reports/: Includes the final report and presentation summarizing the project findings and recommendations.